Ricardo-822/RLC-Circuit-Simulation-Euler-s-Method-/README.md

 \frac{di}{dt}=E(t)-\frac{R}{L}i+\frac{1}{LC}q
 ```

-We now have our system of differential equations
+With that, we have out system of First-Order Differential Equations

 ## System of First-Order Differential Equations
 ### Equation 1: